 Specifically, you can utilize networks such as Instagram, Facebook, Pinterest, and TikTok.
 Each has a distinct set of tools for putting your products in front of potential buyers throughout their social media scroll.

 The most influential trends impacting social e-commerce examples include video, influencer marketing, and live shopping.
-It’s changing the way your customer buy since it eliminates the need to leave the social network apps; they can make a purchase right on the app.
+It’s changing the way your customers buy since it eliminates the need to leave the social network apps; they can make a purchase right on the app.

 Moreover, you can refer to social commerce strategy, including: